 Docker: what is it?

-Docker allows certain services or services to be launched as containers.
-A container consists of certain software packages that can be loaded from the Internet and launched in isolation from the operating system and from each other.
+Docker allows certain services to be started as containers.
+A container consists of specific software images that can be loaded from the Internet and started in isolation from the operating system and each other.

-As an example, a Docker container for provisioning a database might write the database files and their configuration to the local file system, with the actual database running in isolation in the container after the software packages are downloaded, and accessible from the outside via a network port, something like "localhost:1433".
-The data of the database are in the local file system, the container consists only of the software packages and is thus exchangeable.
+As an example, to provision a database, a Docker container might write the database files and their configuration to the local file system.
+In this case, the actual database runs isolated in the container after downloading the software images and is accessible from the outside via a network port, e.g. "localhost:1433".
+The data of the database are in the local file system, the software images can be exchanged with new image versions.